CribberSix/QuickTimer/docs/source/intro.rst

 Motivation
 **********

-As someone who runs a lot of data transformation code and needs to keep an eye on performance during specific steps, I was annoyed by how much I had to invest again and again to track my code progress and performance in an orderly fashion.
+As someone who runs a lot of data transformation code and needs to keep an eye on performance during specific steps, I was annoyed by how much time I had to invest again and again to track my code's progress and performance in an orderly fashion.

 Existing packages don't offer the ease-of-use I expected from such products or formatted the output horribly, hence this package was born.